White Sox, MLB decide to play game after parade shooting - WHIZ News

 CHICAGO (AP) — The Chicago White Sox talked to Major League Baseball on Monday about postponing their game against the Minnesota Twins after a gunman opened fire on an Independence Day parade in suburban Chicago, killing at least six people.

-After speaking with MLB and contact with local authorities, the game began on time.
-The postgame fireworks show was canceled, and a moment of silence was observed before the first pitch.
+After the team’s conversation with MLB and contact with local authorities, the game was played as scheduled.
+The postgame fireworks show was canceled, and a moment of silence was observed before the first pitch of the Twins’ 6-3 victory.

 “Our hearts are with the Highland Park community,” the White Sox said in a statement.
 “The entire Chicago White Sox organization expresses our deepest sympathies to the families and friends of the innocent victims of today’s horrific shooting and all of those who have been affected by this tragedy.”